All Quiet on the Western Front: Publication and reception

 These criticisms suggest that experiences of the war and the personal reactions of individual soldiers to their experiences may be more diverse than Remarque portrays them; however, it is beyond question that Remarque gives voice to a side of the war and its experience that was overlooked or suppressed at the time.
 This perspective is crucial to understanding the true effects of World War I. The evidence can be seen in the lingering depression that Remarque and many of his friends and acquaintances were suffering a decade later.

 The book was also banned in other European countries on the grounds that it was considered anti-war propaganda; Austrian soldiers were forbidden from reading the book in 1929, and Czechoslovakia banned it from its military libraries.
 The Italian translation was also banned in 1933.
 When the Nazis were re-militarizing Germany, the book was banned as it was deemed counterproductive to German rearmament.
 In contrast, All Quiet on the Western Front was trumpeted by pacifists as an anti-war book.

 Remarque makes a point in the opening statement that the novel does not advocate any political position, but is merely an attempt to describe the experiences of the soldier.
+Historian Mitch Horowitz, who wrote the introduction for the 2025 digital publication of the novel, has noted that Remarque's apolitical approach is refreshing in today's highly factionalist era, and that Remarque "joins the ranks of chroniclers of warfare from Plutarch to Stephen Crane — finding the story in the trenches and within the lives of combatants rather than in long-forgotten disputes that supposedly drove the conflict," adding, "Remarque has been justly compared to Hemingway."

 Much of the literary criticism came from Salomo Friedlaender, who wrote a book Hat Erich Maria Remarque wirklich gelebt?
 "Did Erich Maria Remarque really live?" (under the pen name Mynona), which was, in its turn, criticized in: Hat Mynona wirklich gelebt?
 "Did Mynona really live?" by Kurt Tucholsky.
 Friedlaender's criticism was mainly personal in nature—he attacked Remarque as being egocentric and greedy.
 Remarque publicly stated that he wrote All Quiet on the Western Front for personal reasons, not for profit, as Friedlaender had charged.

+All Quiet on the Western Front was followed in 1931 by The Road Back, which follows the surviving characters after the Treaty of Versailles, and the two are considered part of a trilogy alongside the narratively unrelated Three Comrades, released in 1936 and set well into the post-war era.